 - Add ginger garlic paste and saute until raw smell of ginger is gone.

-- Add 2 tbsp of water to deglaze.
+- Add 2 tablespoon of water to deglaze.
 Close the IP and pressure cook on ‘Manual’ or ‘Pressure Cook’ for 4 minutes and let pressure release naturally.

 - Let the mixture cool.